adblockplus/adblockplus/README.md

 You can lint all options via `npm run lint`.

-You can also run specific target linting via `npm run lint:js` or, once available, via `npm run lint:css`.
+You can also run specific target linting via `npm run $ lint.js` or, once available, via `npm run $ lint.css`.

 Remember, both `eslint` and `stylelint` can help fixing issues via `--fix` flag.